Manowar's Hungarian Weapons - Kalashnikov AK-47 Variants

 A silencer can be attached to the threaded barrel end, which must be used with a reduced power (subsonic) ammunition, marked green & black.
 The gun's accuracy is greatly diminished using this ammo.

 Around 2005 a small number of semi-automatic only conversions were sold in the USA with newly manufactured receivers for civilian use.
-The conversion included a 50mm [2"] longer barrel to comply with US laws, as shown below.
+This conversion by importer Century Arms included a 50mm [2"] longer barrel to comply with US laws, as shown below.

 This example features the early AMD-65 wooden grips